From ancient Greece to Silicon Valley, we look at the maps that changed our worldview

 12. Facebook connections map, 2010

-It was Christmas day yesterday and from here in Tahiti I had exchanges with friends from all over the US, Europe, Australia and New Zealand on Facebook.
-Facebook intern, Paul Butler, created this map based on where people live relative to their Facebook friends.
+It was Christmas Day when we were in Tahiti back in 2014 and I had exchanges with friends from all over the US, Europe, Australia and New Zealand on Facebook.
+Paul Butler, a Facebook intern, created this map based on where people live relative to their Facebook friends.